Lauren German: Career

-2011–2015

-She starred in the horror film Hostel: Part II. and the French apocalypse thriller The Divide.
+She starred in the horror film Hostel: Part II. and the apocalypse thriller The Divide.
 She starred in the second season of the CBS police drama Hawaii Five-0 as DHS agent Lori Weston from 2011 to 2012.
 From 2012 to 2014, she starred as paramedic Leslie Shay in the NBC drama Chicago Fire.
 When her character was killed, her character's name was printed on the door of the ambulance in which she rode, as a memorial.
 She graced the cover of TV Guide magazine with her Chicago Fire co-stars on November 18, 2013.

-2016–2021

-In 2015, German was added to the main cast of the Fox fantasy comedy-drama Lucifer, playing Detective Chloe Decker.
-She portrayed the leading female role of an LAPD homicide detective who finds herself both repulsed and fascinated by Tom Ellis's character, Lucifer Morningstar, who was tired of his "job" as the Lord of Hell and has relocated to Los Angeles.
-The series ended in 2021.
+German landed her most prominent role as detective Chloe Decker in the Fox (and later Netflix) urban fantasy comedy-drama series Lucifer (2016–2021).